pauloteixeira01/hublocal/README.md

 * Express
 * Insomnia
 * MongoDB
+    * There is no need for any configuration.
+MongoDB just needs to be installed and running.

 ### To run the project
 1. Open a terminal in the project folder (API folder).